exoscale/pullq/README.md

 ### Generating the data-file

-You will need [clojure](http://clojure.org) installed on your system.
+You will need to install [Leiningen](https://leiningen.org/), the [Clojure](https://clojure.org) build tool.
+It will take care of gathering other dependencies for you (putting them in your ~/.m2 folder).

 To generate the data file, you will need a config file, usually stored in `pullq.conf`, you will also need to provide a